 One is a proper introduction to the person who may have had the single greatest influence on me as a mentor, the aforementioned Aldous Huxley, and share some of his own words on Truth through the Perennial Philosophy.
 Huxley was a brilliant social scientist, and perhaps the finest example of a puzzle enthusiast who was driven by intellectual curiosity.
 Accordingly, his Perennial Philosophy writings tend to stay objective and factual in perspective, with enough dry English wit to keep from being stuffy.
 I recommend this thread to anyone who wants to digest the principle of “Truth is One, Paths are Many” in the manner of a scholar, perhaps letting the heart be moved by a new pattern of discursive reasoning from the mind.

-The other thread will be a series of articles —“All in All: How Non-Duality Pans Every Theism” (currently under revision)— that address the eternal ground of Being via the philosophy of pantheism, which I hold to contain the most “chemically pure state” of the Highest Common Factor.
+The other thread will be a series of articles —“All in All: How Non-Duality Pans Every Theism” (currently under revision)— that address the eternal ground of Being via the philosophy of Pantheism, which I hold be the necessary paradigm from which to approach the most “chemically pure state” of the Highest Common Factor.
 I will stay in my own more unabashedly opinionated, subjective voice, something more from the gonzo journalism mode of reporting.
 I too probably qualify as the kind of overthinking intellectual who is moved more by sound reasoning than an appeal to the heart.
 But if the ideas didn’t get past the filter in my head and reverberate in every cell of my body, I would have no reverence for them.
 The brain chooses the Official Facts to which we will subscribe, yes, but Truth begs an altogether different kind of scrutiny.
 I’ll share mine with you here, and let you decide if it moves you to the same feelings or not.

 Onward to “All in All: How Non-Duality Pans Every Theism” (publication date TBD)